temporalio/documentation/docs-src/go/backgroundcheck-boilerplate-start-workflow.md

 Use environment variables as a way to quickly switch between a local dev server and Temporal Cloud, for example.

+You can customize the environment names to be anything you want.

 ```shell
 # set Cloud env variables
 temporal env set cloud.namespace <namespace>.<account-id>